-As we are now in the Yellow Phase, we are pleased to offer outdoor dining on our patio (weather permitting)!
-The patio will be open Wednesday through Saturday from 3 – 8 pm.
+We are pleased to offer indoor dining at a limited capacity, and outdoor dining on our patio (weather permitting)!
+We are open Wednesday through Saturday from 12 – 8 pm.
 All guests are required to wear a mask onto the premises, but are welcome to remove them while seated.

-We will have a limited menu to start, and we are offering beer, wine, and cocktails!
+We have a limited menu that will continue to grow, and we are offering beer, wine, and cocktails!
+We also have happy hour from 3 – 5 pm on the days we are open!
 We appreciate your patience as we get back into our groove!

-Take out will still be available Wednesday through Saturday and pick-up times are 3 – 8 pm.
-Ordering goes live the night before for the following day.
-You can order for same day pick up until 7:15 pm.
-Once we are closed for the evening each night, the menu for the next day will be made available for pre-order.
+Take out will still be available Wednesday through Saturday and pick-up times are 12 – 8 pm.
+Pre-ordering is always available, or you can order for same day pick up until 7:30 pm.

 Please select pre-order, choose your date, your time, populate your cart, and pay via credit card.
 You should get an email confirmation after your order is placed.
 Arrive at the time you selected, and all takeout orders can be picked up through the front door at our host stand.
 Please make sure you check your order before you leave the parking lot, and ensure you grab all bags in your order.